AgataFafera/Learning-Python-ENG/README.md

 8) A simple "Guess the number" game. [guess_number.py]
 9) A dice rolling simulator. [dice_roll.py]
 10) A simple BMI calculator. [bmi.py]
+11) A word guessing game with 3 levels of difficulty. [wordguess.py]